whatsupmailbox/whatsupmailbox.github.io/_posts/2016-07-29-Trendy-Butler-Mens-Clothing-Subscription-July-2016-Review-Coupon.md

 [![Trendy Butler - CHSV Plaid Shirt](http://whatsupmailbox.com/images/TrendyButlerJuly2016CHSVShirt.jpg)](http://trendybutlers.com/share/9D37B8DF/){:target="_blank"}

-**CHSV** Plaid Shirt, *Value $?*

-I communicated with them that my husband dresses mostly business casual and that he can never have enough dress shirts since you can wear them with jeans for a casual look, or trousers for a more formal look.
-So I wasn't surprised to see that they sent this shirt, and this was happily received too!
+[Cohesive & Co](https://www.cohesiveapparel.com){:target="_blank} Belmont Buttondown Shirt in Blue.

+I couldn't really find this exact shirt online but their buttondowns retail for $100+ and I see a lot of different style on sale at various retailers for $50+.

+My husband's profile is "Work Hard, Play Hard" and he mostly dresses in business casual.
+Dress shirts are definitely a must and an obvious choice for this profile so I wasn't surprised to see that they sent this.
+He loves buttondown shirts and can never have enough of them since you can wear them both casually or formal.
+This was a match!

 <br>